-III THE KINSHIP ASSOCIATION is one in which relatives and inlaws are united for the purpose of communicating advantages and responsibilities.
+the kinship association is one in which relatives and in-laws are united for the purpose of communicating advantages and responsibilities.
 This association arises from at least three persons, but it can be conserved by fewer.
-Frequently it consists of a much larger number. . . .
-He is called the leader (princeps) of the family, or of any clan of people, who is placed over such a family or clan, and who has the right to coerce (jus coercendi) the persons of his family individually and collectively. . . .

-The rights communicated among the persons who are united in this natural association are called rights of blood (jura sanguinis).
-They consist partly in advantages, partly in responsibilities, and in the bringing together and sustaining these advantages mutually among the kinsmen. . .
-Such advantages are, first, the affection, love, and goodwill of the blood relative and kinsman.
-From this affection arises the solicitude by which the individual is concerned for the welfare and advantages of his kinsman, and labors for them no less than for his own. . .
-Second among the advantages of the family and kinsmen I refer to the commumon in all the rights and privileges belonging to the family and relationship.
-And to this point I refer the enjoyment of the clan or family name, and of its insignia. . . .
-Third among the common rights of the family and relationship I refer to the provision for support in case of necessity or want.
-Fourth, a privilege granted to one of the kinsmen is extended by right of relationship to his family, wife, children, and even brother. . . .

-The responsibilities of the family and relationship are services and works that the member owes to his kinsman, such as forethought, care, and defense of the family and of the members of the household. . . .
-The leadership in meeting these responsibilities rests upon the paterfamilias as master and head of his family. . . .
-Upon the older members of the family rests the duty of correcting and reprehending their younger kinsmen for mistakes of youthful indiscretion and hotheadedness. . . . .
+Frequently it consists of a much larger number He is called the leader (princeps) of the family or of any clan of people, who is placed over such a family or clan, and who has the right to coerce (jus coercendi) the persons of his family indivicollectively § 1 § 2 § 16 idually and The rights communicated among the persons who are united in this natural association are called rights of blood (jura sanguinis).
+They consist partly in advantages, partly in responsibly bringing together and sustaining these advantages mutually among • Such advantages are, first, the affection, love, and goodwill of § 20 the blood relative and kinsman.
+From this affection arises the solicitude by which the individual is concerned for the welfare and advantages of his kinsman, and § 21 labors for them no less than for his own Second among the advantages of the family and kinsmen I refer to the communion in all the rights and privileges belonging to the family and relationship.
+And to this point I refer the enjoyment of the clan or family name, and of its insignia Third among the common rights of the family and relationship I refer to the provision for support in case of necessity or want.
+Fourth, a privilege granted to one of the kinsmen is extended by right of relationship to his family, wife, children, and even § 23 § 24 § 27 § 28 brother The responsibilities of the family and relationship are services and works that the member owes to his kinsman, such as § 34 forethought, care, and defense of the family and of the members of the household The leadership in meeting these responsibilities rests upon the paterfamilias as master and head of his family § 35 Upon the older members of the family rests the duty of correcting and reprehending their younger kinsmen for mistakes § 36 of youthful indiscretion and hotheadedness These advantages and responsibilities are intensified as the § 37 degree of relationship among the kinsmen increases.
+Therefore they are greater between parents and children.
+For parents should educate their children, instruct them in the true knowledge of God, govern and defend them, even lay up treasures for them, make them participants in everything they themselves have, including their family and station in life, provide suitable marriages for them at the right time, and upon departing born life make them their heirs and provide optimally for them. ...
+11